The Charles Schwab Challenge

 Looking at the winners over the past ten years and it is clear to see that two specific types of player seem to triumph here.
 Either the out and out short game wizards or the clinical ball strikers, with the former on balance historically getting most joy.

-To back this up Let’s take a look at the last ten winners;
+To back this up Let’s take a look at the winners since 2012;

 2021 Jason Kokrak